fanlin-meng/fanlin-meng.github.io/_pages/about.md

 Recent News
 ===

+* Our paper "Addressing modern and practical challenges in machine learning: A survey of online federated and transfer learning" has been accepted by [Applied Intelligence](https://www.springer.com/journal/10489).
+Well done Shuang!
+* I am invited to speak at [IEEE ISGT Europe 2022](https://ieee-isgt-europe.org/) on smart meter data analytics in the Super Session "AI for Active Power Distribution".
 * I am joining Alliance Manchester Business School, University of Manchester as Lecturer in Data Science from August 2022!